duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 Recommended: 10 minutes

-Teachers introduce ethics and explain why it is significant.

-- Teachers explain the origin of the term ethics:
+- Explain the origin of the term ethics:

 See also: The term ethics comes from the word "ethos", which is Greek for "way of living" (BBC).

-- Teachers explain what is ethics:
+- Explain what is ethics:

-See also: When there is a difficult situation, there are multiple possible solutions.
-Ethics consists of moral principles and values of a person or a group of people.
-It affects how we choose to live our lives, what we think is wrong and right in morals and situations, and what our responsibilities are (BBC).
+See also: When there is a difficult situation, there are multiple solutions.
+Ethics consists of moral principles and values.
+It affects how we choose to live our lives, what we think is wrong and right, and what our responsibilities are (BBC).

 See also: Universal Declaration of Human Rights regarding ethics

 Better: Exercise: Group Brainstorm: Have students come up with movie or pop culture references for ethical dilemas surround technology and robotics (examples: Back to the Future, Spiderman: Far From Home).

-- Teachers explain the importance of ethics:
+- Explain the importance of ethics:

 See also: By considering ethics during decision making, we can make better decisions that would benefit individuals and society as a whole.

-See also: Specifically for ethical issues that are related to AI, they can be split into three different categories.

-See: The ethical implications of what AI is: Bias and Fairness; Accountability and Remediability; Transparency, Interpretability, and Explainability.
+See also: The ethical implications of what AI is: Bias and Fairness; Accountability and Remediability; Transparency, Interpretability, and Explainability.

-See: The ethical implications related to what AI does: Safety; Human-AI interaction; Cyber-security and Malicious Use; Privacy, Control, and Agency
+See also: The ethical implications related to what AI does: Safety; Human-AI interaction; Cyber-security and Malicious Use; Privacy, Control, and Agency

 ### Main Lesson

 Recommended: 40 minutes

-- Teachers will teach students about important ethical problems that are present in technology, autonomous systems, and engineering.
+- In this lesson, students will learn about important ethical problems that are present in technology, autonomous systems, and engineering.

-##### Correctness and Uncertainty of Algorithms and/or Autonomous Systems
+##### Correctness and Uncertainty of Algorithms and Autonomous Systems

-- Teachers explain autonomous systems, AI, ML, DL, and usage of algorithms:
+- Explain autonomous systems, AI, ML, DL, and usage of algorithms:

 See also: By incorporating artificial intelligence (AI) into systems, they gain the potential to accomplish tasks that usually rely on the intelligence of humans.

-See also: AI systems utilize Deep Learning (DL) and Machine Learning (ML), which both rely on data matching and analysis algorithms.
+See also: AI systems utilize Deep Learning (DL) and Machine Learning (ML), both rely on data matching and analysis algorithms.

-- Teachers explain the benefits of AI autononous systems and the use of algorithms in decision making processes:
+- Explain the benefits of AI autononous systems and the use of algorithms in decision making processes:

 See also: Decisions will be less influenced by human emotions.
 The systems can learn from past actions and decisions that have been chosen and can analyze the consequences that resulted.

-- Teachers explain the disadvantages of AI autonomous systems and the use of algorithms in decision making processes:
+- Explain the disadvantages of AI autonomous systems and the use of algorithms in decision making processes:

 See also: The algorithms may not represent all the factors that are related to a situation.
 There is also always chances that unexpected consequences will happen.
 Also, the way that AI systems learn and their actions may become more unpredictable as they are given more complicated tasks that require more decision making skills (Yampolskiy).

 #### Example: Husky Vs Wolf In Image Identification

-- Teachers explain a simple algorithmic inaccuracy due to unfair/unrepresentative data example.
+- Explain a simple algorithmic inaccuracy due to unfair/unrepresentative data example.

 See also: University of Washington wanted to create an image classifier that can differentiate between wolves and huskies (Medium).
-The AI systems were fed images to learn from.
 Some photos were incorrectly classified.
 System was learning from the images that wolves were more often with snowy backgrounds.

-See also: When there was a wolf in an image with no snow in the background, it would be categorized as a husky.
-If there was a husky with a snowy background, it would be categorized as a wolf (Ribeiro et al.).

 See also: This inaccuracy of the system is because of a data set that was "unfair" or did not have a sufficient variety of scenarios (Besse et al.).